KonnorRogers/personal-site/src/_posts/2024-07-24-running-lit-ssr-in-web-awesome.md

 Notably, in Web Awesome we have 2 incompatible libraries with Lit SSR.

 One we own: `@shoelace-style/localize`.
 This has been updated to now check if its running on the server or client and will only register its MutationObserver if the MutationObserver class exists.
+If we don't do this, the server will error out because MutationObserver doesn't exist on the server.
+And because its being run as a `sideEffect`, you need to do some extra work to shim the MutationObserver before the side effect runs.

 One we don't own: `qr-creator`.
 We still haven't decided what to do about this one.
 Cory did a lot of testing around this and it worked with things like Emojis and other weird edge cases.
 So for now we exclude it from SSR.